Østfold is governed by federal Norway law. Learn more

 Legal under federal Norway law

-Probably since Norway adopted the ICD-10 classification, which contains codes for diagnosing transsexualism in adulthood and childhood in 1996, trans people have the right to access gender-affirming care through the country's public health system if they are above the age of 16 and have a psychiatric diagnosis.
+Since Norway adopted the ICD-10 classification, which contains codes for diagnosing transsexualism in adulthood and childhood in 1996, trans people have the right to access gender-affirming care through the country's public healthcare system if they are over the age of 16 and have a physician's letter proving that they're transgender.
 Teens are given the right to puberty blockers after puberty has started.
 Treatment is not offered to non-binary patients.
 Surgeries are not recommended under 18, but some can get top surgery.

 Legal recognition of non-binary gender in Østfold is not legally recognized.